[True Story] Why it's better to keep your hand moving even if you have trigger finger

 ① Trigger finger (little finger and ring finger)

-• Age: 70s
+• Age: In their 70s

-• Work: Long periods of sitting
+• Work: Long hours of sitting

-• What I tried: Stretching, muscle training
+• What they had tried: Stretching and muscle training

-If we were to put the events up to now in chronological order, it would look something like this:
+If we arrange the course of events in chronological order, it looks like this:

-1. I was diagnosed with scoliosis in my 20s.
+1. Diagnosed with scoliosis in their 20s.

 STEP

-Test results
+Examination results

 Scoliosis testing